 Oh, and just to make things a little more interesting there’s a new law on the horizon that will replace PECR.
 It’s called the ePrivacy Regulation and was supposed to be introduced alongside GDPR.
 That didn’t happen.

 The likelihood is that although it’s an EU law, the UK Parliament will introduce a carbon copy (much like they did with GDPR).
 The final wording is yet to be agreed, but it seems you may need to get opt-in before emailing both individual and corporate email addresses.
 Another complication of the B2B email marketing laws.

 When will it happen?
 My guess is the text will be finalised in 2021 and it will be enforced during 2023.

-Any questions, comment below.
+Any questions, drop me an email.
 I’ll do my best to answer.

 Get my latest blog posts, reports and videos delivered straight to your Inbox, just 8 times a year.
 It’s free but not cheap.
 Complete the form below to receive the Marketing Graham Bulletin; you can unsubscribe at any time.